BasKleinIkkink/RC-FAB-2D-Heterostructures/docs/source/getting_started/configuration.rst

 .. _configuration:
 The project can be configured in two ways: local and remote.
 The main difference is if an external IO controller is used or not.
-These examples are the most basic ways to configure the setup, but there are many more options available by creating a custom :ref:`Middleware` method (see :ref:`programming_guidelines`).
+These examples are the most basic ways to configure the setup, but there are many more options available by creating a custom :class:`Middleware` method (see :ref:`programming_guidelines`).

 .. _local_hardware_configuration: